 - Biggest thrill: Expedition Everest

-- Best show: Rivers of Light
+- Best show: Festival of the Lion King

 - Where to find peace: Discovery Island Trails